Ancient Roman and Byzantine domes: Sixth century

-Other 6th century examples of domed constructions may include Nostra Segnora de Mesumundu in Siligo, Sardinia (before 534), Sant’Angelo in Perugia, San Miserino near San Donaci (6th or 7th century), and the Trigona of Cittadella near Noto (6th or 7th century).
+In Constantinople, Justinian also tore down the aging Church of the Holy Apostles and rebuilt it on a grander scale between 536 and 550.
+The original building was a cruciform basilica with a central domed mausoleum.
+Justinian's replacement was apparently likewise cruciform but with a central dome and four flanking domes.

+Italian church architecture from the late sixth century to the end of the eighth century was influenced less by the trends of Constantinople than by a variety of Byzantine provincial plans.

 Seventh century

 The period of Iconoclasm, roughly corresponding to the 7th to 9th centuries, is poorly documented but can be considered a transitional period.
 The cathedral of Sofia has an unsettled date of construction, ranging from the last years of Justinian to the middle of the 7th century, as the Balkans were lost to the Slavs and Bulgars.
 It combines a barrel-vaulted cruciform basilica plan with a crossing dome hidden externally by the drum.
 It resembles some Romanesque churches of later centuries, although the type would not be popular in later Byzantine architecture.

 Destruction by earthquakes or invaders in the seventh to ninth centuries seems to have encouraged the development of masonry domes and vaulting experimentation over basilicas in Anatolia.
 The Sivrihisar Kizil Kilise has a dome over an octagonal drum with windows on a square platform and was built around 600, before the battles in the region in the 640s.
 The domed Church of Mary in Ephesus may have been built in the late sixth or first half of the seventh century with reused bricks.
-The smaller Church of the Dormition of the Monastery of Hyacinth in Nicaea had a dome supported on four narrow arches and dates prior to 727.
+The smaller Church of the Dormition of the Monastery of Hyacinth in Nicaea had a dome supported on four narrow arches and dated prior to 727.
 The lobed dome of the Church of St. Clement at Ancyra was supported by pendentives that also included squinch-like arches, a possible indication of unfamiliarity with pendentives by the builders.
 The upper portion of the Church of St. Nicholas at Myra was destroyed, but it had a dome on pendentives over the nave that might have been built between 602 and 655, although it has been attributed to the late eighth or early ninth centuries.

-The Church of Santa Maria di Gallana in Agro di Oria was built sometime between 668 and the 9th century.
+The dome over the Dormition church in Nicaea was damaged by an earthquake in 1063 and had to be rebuilt.